Appeal against your Council Tax banding

 Making an appeal against liability for Council Tax

-If your appeal is successful, you will be entitled to a refund of any overpaid Council Tax.
-If you make an appeal and you are still not satisfied that a proper decision has been reached (or you are not notified of a decision within two months of making your appeal), you can then appeal to a Valuation Tribunal.
+If your appeal is successful, you will receive a refund of any overpaid Council Tax.
+If you make an appeal and you are still not satisfied with our decision (or you are not notified of a decision within two months of making your appeal), you can then appeal to a Valuation Tribunal.